mrZAIN-ALI/Machine-Learning-with-python-all-soluction-/Cat and Dog Image Classifier/README.md

-Here's a sample `README.md` for your GitHub repository:

----

 # Cat and Dog Image Classification using CNN

 This repository contains a solution to classify images of cats and dogs using a Convolutional Neural Network (CNN) implemented with TensorFlow 2.0 and Keras.
 The model is trained to achieve at least 63% accuracy on the validation set, with the potential to reach 70% for extra credit.